 You can find more information about these different areas of the mathematical sciences on our Research Areas webpage.

 You are encouraged to apply early.
 For more details on the application procedure, see the Apply for a PhD webpage.

-Students studying elsewhere for higher degrees are most welcome to spend a term or two in Durham.
+We also welcome students studying elsewhere for higher degrees to spend a term or two in Durham.
 If you are interested in visiting Durham please contact us at firstname.lastname@example.org to discuss this.